yannicklamprecht/Toothpick/README.md

 * Long2ObjectMap patch shit
 * figure out why not all classes end up remapped
-* copy missing files to server folder (pom.xml for example)
+* copy missing files to server folder (pom.xml for example) (actually, it needs to be a git repo, upps, copy everything, delete src)
 * make it compile, duh

 ## Building